Christian Schmiegelow: Career

 In his work for the East Asiatic Company, during the Boxer Rebellion, together with captain Christian Cold, Schmiegelow was responsible for organizing transportation of troops to East Asia from South Russian ports.
 He was a member of the company's board of directors from 1909 to1935.
 He played a central role in expanding the company's fleet and the transition from steam vessels to modern ships.
 He was also active as a board member in a number of associated companies, including Dampskibsselskabet Orient, soyakagefabrikken and Det Østasiatiske Industri- og Plantagekompagni.
 He became a board member of the parent company in 1927 and remained a member of it until his death.
 He was a board member of the Free Port of Copenhagen from 1912 to 1942.

 Personal life

 Schmiegelow married Thyra Ingeborg Viola Meyer (18 March 1870 - 12 October 1905), a daughter of Johan Philip Ferdinand Meyer (1828–87) and actress Anna Marie Benedictsen (1835–74), on 25 August 1893 in Copenhagen.
-She bore him four children;mdash&one daughter and three sons;mdash&prior to her early death just 35 years old in 1905.
-He later married her sister, Olga Harriet Meyer (7 August 1863 - 6 April 1944), an actress, on 24 May 1911.
+They had four children, one daughter and three sons, prior to her early death just 35 years old in 1905.
+He commissioned the scylptor Rudolph Tegner to create a sculpture of a woman for her grave at Assistens Cemetery in Copenhagen.
+Schmiegelow was later married to her sister, Olga Harriet Meyer (7 August 1863 - 6 April 1944), an actress, on 24 May 1911.

 Schmiegelow shared his time between an apartment at Stavangergade 6 in Copenhagen and the summer residence Villa Skrænten on Sofievej in Vedbæk.
 He died on 12 November 1949 in Copenhagen.
 He is buried in Assistens Cemetery.